Adaptive rules for admin accounts

 Similar to blocking rules, you can choose to step up certain online behaviors depending on your security needs.

-You can apply step-up rules in situations you don't want device recognition to activate and would instead ask for an additional factor from admins to mitigate risks.
+You can apply step-up rules in situations where you don't want device recognition to activate and would instead ask for an additional factor from admins to mitigate risks.

 You can apply step-up rules to bypass device recognition in case of specified geographical locations or IP addresses.